kojodoc/kojodoc.github.io/concepts/why-program-kojo.md

 ## Why Kojo
-Kojo is a [modern programming environment](../reference/kojo-modern-env.html) with a [powerful programming language](http://scala-lang.org) and [rich areas](../index.html) that you can program in.
-This provides fertile ground for empowered exploration, discovery, creation, innovation, and learning.
+Kojo is a [modern programming environment](../reference/kojo-env-strengths.html) with a [powerful programming language](http://scala-lang.org) that has good support for all the [essential ideas in computing](../reference/kojo-env-strengths.html#a-powerful-language).
+Kojo has [rich activity areas](../index.html) that you can program in, and provides exciting opportunities for [real-world product design and development](../reference/kojo-env-strengths.html#product-development-opportunities).
+All of this enables Kojo to provide a fertile space for empowered exploration, discovery, creation, innovation, and learning.

 The motto in Kojo is – **Play**. **Create**. **Learn**.